 Capitalized Expenditure or Capitalized Expense

-All such expenses are added to the cost of the related fixed asset and are shown on the balance sheet, whereas all revenue expenses are shown in the profit and loss account (income statement).
+All such expenses are either shown as fixed assets or added to the cost of a related fixed asset and shown in the balance sheet, whereas all revenue expenses are shown in the profit and loss account (income statement).

 An expense is said to be capitalized when its benefits do not expire in the same accounting period or in other words, same accounting year.